bilalasif95/erocery-frontend/README.md

 ### Prerequisites

 - Node.js 10.0+
-- A running instance of Saleor.
+- A running instance of Erocery.

-  To run the storefront, you have to set the `API_URI` environment variable to point to the Saleor GraphQL API.
-If you are running Saleor locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.
+  To run the storefront, you have to set the `API_URI` environment variable to point to the Erocery GraphQL API.
+If you are running Erocery locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.

 ### Installing